kevenewe/Car_MPG_16/README.md

 mean of x
      1500

 The results of the t-test to test if the PSI mean for Lot1 is statistically different from the population mean of 1,500 pounds per square inch.
 At a 95% confidence level, the two means are not statistically different.
-The p-value of 1 shows that the mean for Lot1 is exactly the same same as the population mean of 1500 PSI.
+The p-value of 1 shows that the mean for Lot1 is exactly the same as the population mean of 1500 PSI.

 # Lot 2 Suspension Coil t-test: